M3hrdadR/QLearning-for-solving-a-problem/README.md

 # QLearning
-## implementation of Qlearning for solving Sun/Moon game.
+## Implementation of Qlearning for solving Sun/Moon game.

 ### Explaining the game
 - Consider we have 3 * 3 square (9 tiles) that 4 of tiles are sun :sunny: and 4 are moon :crescent_moon: and thus there is one blank tile. you should move the blank tile to read the goal position.
 That is as follows: